 It actually proves to be a fine asset, having so many female characters all of varying degrees of importance, but all getting a piece of the pie.
 Because granted some are more cursory than others, and yet I’m even disposed to remember the two waitresses (Karen X Gaylord and Roseanne Murray) at the sidewalk cafe.
 It says something about the characterizations, where the bit players get to leave an impression.

-These whirling, often abstruse brands of noir often work best on this level.
+These whirling, abstruse brands of noir often work best on this level.
 I Love Trouble can generously be christened a lesser disciple of The Big Sleep but nevertheless a decent go at the gumshoe genre.
 Because it has the peculiarities — small pockets of interest — placed within the befuddling signposts of the plot.

 Roy Huggins would be remembered much later for his work in television for shows like 77 Sunset Strip, coincidentally starring Efrem Zimbalist, Jr. as Stuart Bailey, and then The Rockford Files, which owes more than a small debt to the hardboiled procedurals of the olden days with a James Garner twist for the 70s.